rrothwell/ClaudeForth/README.md

 ## Progress

-* Warning: not functional at this time. *
+* ~~Warning: not functional at this time. ~~*
+* Warning: all words tested as functional but with limited test coverage of edge cases. *

 | Item             | Completed   |
 |:-----------------|------------:|